 How to get PrEP

-PrEP will be available from 4 November through the HSE.
+PrEP is now available through the HSE.
 Read more about how to get PrEP.

 Benefits of PrEP